ronz1991/nodeapi/README.md

 3. Choose the default Plugins

 # Jenkinsfile
-1. I assumed that your aren't running on the master and you have a 'slave' for Jenkins builds.
+1. I assumed that you aren't running on the master and you have a 'slave' for Jenkins builds.

 2. I assumed that you have a secret for project and builds for connecting to the kubernetes through the plugin.

 3. I didnt use kubernetes plugin!

+4. Please add the parameters of the kubernetes cluster config.